jamiebrynes7/clair-de-lune-obsidian-theme/README.md

 **Important:** This theme uses the [Inter](https://rsms.me/inter/) and [JetBrains Mono](https://jetbrains.com/mono) fonts.
 For the best experience, I recommend installing these fonts onto your local machine.

 1. Open Obsidian and go to the 'Appearance' tab.
 Ensure that the 'Base mode' setting is set to `Dark mode` and that 'Custom CSS' is turned on.
-2. Download either `obsidian.css` or `obsidian-andy.css` from the [latest release](https://github.com/jamiebrynes7/clair-de-lune-obsidian-theme/releases).
+2. Download either `obsidian.css`from the [latest release](https://github.com/jamiebrynes7/clair-de-lune-obsidian-theme/releases).
-   - If you downloaded `obsidian-andy.css`, rename it to `obsidian.css`.
 3. Place this in the root of your Obsidian notes directory.
 4. Enjoy!